top of page

 “I don’t know how,” said the boy.
 “Will you play it for me?
 I think I’ve forgotten how.”

-Still, seeing his son’s eager, unchanging expression, he shrugged and took the flute.
+But, seeing his son’s eager, unchanging expression, he shrugged and took the flute.

 He pressed it to his lips and played.

-“Wait!” cried the boy, but the father exited, shutting the door.
+“Wait!” cried the boy.
+His father exited, shutting the door.

 Wind swept through the kitchen.